-We draw attention to the basis of preparation note in the financial statements, which describes that the financial statements have not been prepared on a going concern basis due to the requirement to wind up the Limited Partnership by 31 March 2024.
+We draw attention to Note 1 in the financial statements, which describes that the financial statements have not been prepared on a going concern basis, as it is the Limited Partnership's intention to wind up the partnership once the last lot of land is sold, before the required wind-up date of 31 March 2027.
 Our opinion is not modified in respect of this matter.